ADP Panel + Pro is the previous version of our Luminosity Mask Action Panel.

 Auto Adjust (5:25)

-Take the guess work out of Luminosity Mask selections and work with Luminosity Masks like you’re in Lightroom or Camera Raw, by using sliders to control the tones in an image.
+Take the guess work out of Luminosity selections and work with layers like you’re in Lightroom or Camera Raw, by using sliders to control the tones in an image.

-Whether you are new to using Luminosity Masks, or editing a commercial shoot on the run, or just want to get out some quick results, the Auto Adjust section will get you there.
+Whether you are new to using Luminosity, or editing a commercial shoot on the run, or just want to get out some quick results, the Auto Adjust section will get you there.

 To start using Auto Adjust, you first need to choose the tonal ranges that you want to work in, so that the layers can be created to start making adjustment. you can choose to work in “All” tones in which case 13 layers will be created, or you can work in your “Highlights”, “Shadows” or “Contrast” all separately.
 In your highlights and shadows you can choose to lighten or darken you mid-tone lights and darks and you can choose to lighten or darken your bright highlights or dark shadows.